uptick/event-time-utils/README.md

 ### nearestTime

-`nearestTime` rounds a given time value to the nearest given time unit
+`nearestTime` rounds a given time value to the nearest given time unit.

 ```javascript
 import { nearestTime } from 'event-time-utils'